KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/IG-Page-Design/Index.page.md

 ## General Rules

-- Information SHALL be unique to UK Core.
-There SHOULD NOT be any duplication of HL7 FHIR content nor any information within the profile unless it gives context for additional UK Core information.
+- Information SHALL be unique to NHS England IG.
+There SHOULD NOT be any duplication of HL7 FHIR content nor any information within the profile unless it gives context for additional NHS England IG information.
 - Information SHALL NOT contradict HL7 FHIR.
 - Conformance language SHALL be written in accordance with <a href="https://build.fhir.org/conformance-rules.html#conflang">https://build.fhir.org/conformance-rules.html#conflang</a> .
 - External links to HL7 FHIR SHALL be the same version as UK Core.